TheMody/GeneDiffusion/README.md

 `$ conda env create -f environment.yml` and `$ conda activate sls3`

 ## Results:
-When generating synthetic data and training on this synthethic data the resulting accuracy on real validation data is displayed here:
+When generating synthetic data and training on this synthethic data the resulting recovery rate i.e. accuracy now / accuracy when trained on real data is displayed here:

 ![Recovery Rates](figures/Recovery_Rates.png)